user-saddam123/CodeBasics-Resume-Project-Challenge-8/README.md

 # CRPC8: Mitron Bank: Analysis for New Credit Card Launch

 ## Created by- Saddam Ansari @Aspiring Data Analyst [Linkeldin Profile](https://www.linkedin.com/in/saddam-ansari-dataanalyst/)
-## Live Dashboard at Novypro [Live_link_Novypro](https://www.novypro.com/project/mitron-bank-credit-card-analysis-crpc8-by---saddam-ansari)
+### Live Dashboard at Novypro [Live_link_Novypro](https://www.novypro.com/project/mitron-bank-credit-card-analysis-crpc8-by---saddam-ansari)
+### Linkeldin post for this project with presentation video [Link](https://www.linkedin.com/posts/saddam-ansari-dataanalyst_codebasicsresumeprojectchallenge-like-comment-activity-7148218554763448320-Qd6b?utm_source=share&utm_medium=member_desktop)

+#
 ### About Mitron Bank

 Mitron Bank is a legacy financial institution headquartered in Hyderabad.
 They want to introduce a new line of credit cards, aiming to broaden its product offerings and reach in the financial market.